Sneferu/austindex/readme.md

 **Baked Bear** Imagine an ice cream sandwich, but the bread is two cookies and the ice cream is extra ice cream.

+**Hawaiian Ice Cream** Exactly what it sounds like.
+Near the UT campus, it serves a wide variety of tropical themed ice creams.

 ### Night Life

 Austin's night life is a complex and ever-evolving system.
 Here's the basic layout: